Science

 Curriculum Intent

-- To deliver a broad, balanced and inclusive curriculum that is challenging yet engaging.
+- Our aim is to deliver a broad, balanced, and inclusive Science curriculum that is both challenging and engaging, ensuring all students make exceptional progress.

-- To stimulate students’ curiosity about the world around them and how it works.
+- We seek to stimulate students’ curiosity about the world around them, fostering a love of science and encouraging them to explore how it works in real-world contexts.

-- To equip students with the knowledge and understanding of the scientific ideas that will impact on their personal health, development and growth.
+- We equip students with the essential knowledge and understanding of scientific concepts that will impact their personal health, development, and growth throughout their lives.

-- To improve the levels of literacy and oracy by promoting the development, memory and pronunciation of key scientific terminology.
+- We promote literacy and oracy in science by focusing on the development, retention, and correct pronunciation of key scientific terminology, helping students communicate their ideas effectively.

-- To grow and foster a thirst for knowledge and love for science that ensures that students leave with the best possible grades, which provides them with access to further science-related courses and careers.
+- We aim to foster a lifelong thirst for knowledge and a love for science, ensuring that students leave with the best possible outcomes and are prepared for further study in science-related fields.

 Core Science